-The apprenticeship will begin with a seven day training trip.
-On this trip we will backpack and canoe through the Cheat River watershed while teaching our foundational curriculum involving leadership, wilderness, and environmental ethics.
-This training trip runs May 21-27, 2022 and sets the stage for teaching these skills to our participants.
-Throughout this trip, the apprentice’s role will be to absorb the curriculum, systems, and ideologies that are the focus of APEX.
+The apprenticeship will begin with a seven-day Training Trip.
+On this trip we will backpack and/or canoe through the Cheat River watershed while teaching our foundational curriculum involving leadership, wilderness, and environmental ethics.
+This Training Trip runs May 8-14, 2023 and sets the stage for teaching these skills to our participants.
+Throughout this trip, the apprentice’s role will be to learn and practice the curriculum, systems, and ideologies that are the focus of APEX.

-After the training trip, we will begin our programming season.
+After the Training Trip, we will begin our programming season.
 Here, the apprentice will work as part of an experienced instructor team.
-They will teach wilderness skills, leadership lessons, and other classes that they will have seen taught on the training trip.
-Additionally they will be involved in planning logistics, making risk management decisions in the field, and participate as a member and leader of the group in games, activities, and lessons.
+They will teach wilderness skills, leadership lessons, and other classes that they will have seen taught on the Training Trip.
+Additionally, they will be involved in planning logistics, making risk management decisions in the field, and participate as a member and leader of the group in games, activities, and lessons.
 In essence the apprentice will help to create a transformative and unforgettable experience for the participants.

 Lastly, the apprentice will develop their own leadership and teaching styles through small assignments, discussions, and feedback sessions.
 The goal is to help the apprentice grow into a leader within the outdoor industry.
-As part of this role, we will also be asking the apprentice to support APEX’s initiatives to create a more diverse, equitable and inclusive environment by providing perspectives, ideas, and programmatic feedback.
+The Apprentice will participate in our culture of feedback by supporting APEX’s initiatives to create a more diverse, equitable and inclusive environment and by providing perspectives, ideas, and programmatic feedback.

 - Person of color, member of the LGBTQIA+ community, or a member of another marginalized group

 - Affinity for the outdoors.
 You must enjoy being outside for extended periods.
-Our longest program is two weeks in length, during that time apprentices will be backpacking and/or camping on the river and will have limited access to frontcountry amenities (i.e. flushing toilets).
+Our longest program is two weeks in length, during that time apprentices will be backpacking and/or camping on the river and will have limited access to frontcountry amenities (i.e. flushing toilets, cell service).